Skip to main content

 Create a border:

-The first attribute denotes the position of the border and accepts the following constants:
+The first attribute denotes the edge of the border and accepts an Edge constant.

 area(self, rect)